bookofproofs/bookofproofs.github.io/_sources/history/16th-century/harriot.md

 ### Mathematical Profile (Excerpt):
 * We know very little of Harriot's youth.
-* It is from this record that his date of birth is deduced to be 1560 and we know that his father was a "commoner" but the very fact that Harriot was entering Oxford means that it is unlikely that he came from the poorest classes.
 * As an undergraduate at Oxford, Harriot was a student at St Mary's Hall.
 * He became friends with Richard Hakluyt and Thomas Allen, both lecturers at the university, but not at St Mary's Hall.
 * Harriot graduated in 1580 and went to London.